What is the Australian tourist visa (visa subclass 676)?

 The subclass 676 Australian tourist visa allowed for either a single or multiple-entry stay in Australia for tourism, for a period of time determined by the Australian Immigration Department.
 This could have been either a 3, 6 or 12-month period of validity, depending on the needs and purpose of the traveller.

-However, as of March 2013, the tourist visa for Australia is no longer issued and has since been replaced been replaced by the Visitor visa for Australia (subclass 600).
+However, as of March 2013, the tourist visa for Australia is no longer being issued and has since been replaced by the visitor visa for Australia (subclass 600.)

-Those not eligible to apply online for an Australian eVisa can apply for the Australia visitor visa from an Australian Consulate.
+Those not eligible to apply online for an Australian eVisa can request the visitor visa from an Australian Consulate.
 This Australia visa for tourism and business directly replaced the old Australian tourist visa and allows for similar periods of validity.